jnshiou/mbai-417-data/index.md

 - Develop skills to convert data into derived features

 ### Pre-Read
-What’s in Store for the Future of the Modern Data Stack?
+What’s in Store for the Future of the [Modern Data Stack](https://towardsdatascience.com/the-future-of-the-modern-data-stack-2de175b3c809)?
 https://towardsdatascience.com/the-future-of-the-modern-data-stack-2de175b3c809

-Wells Fargo, Upstart criticized after study finds loan disparities
+Wells Fargo, [Upstart](https://www.bankingdive.com/news/wells-fargo-upstart-student-loan-case-study/571849/) criticized after study finds loan disparities
 https://www.bankingdive.com/news/wells-fargo-upstart-student-loan-case-study/571849/

 # Grading policy and assignments
 10% Class Attendance
-20% Class Participation
+10% Class Participation
-10% Reflection Assignment
+20% Reflection Assignment
 60% (4 @ 15% each) Paired Homework Assignments

 ## Class Participation and Attendance
-Class participation and attendance is 30% of your grade.
-This includes attendance at each session (10% of grade) as well as your active, constructive contributions  to each session (20% of grade).
+Class participation and attendance is 20% of your grade.
+This includes attendance at each session (10% of grade) as well as your active, constructive contributions  to each session (10% of grade).

 ### Attendance
 I will take attendance at each of oursessions.
 If you miss 0-1 sessions, this will not affect your course grade.
 After this, you will lose 5% of your attendance grade for each absence (i.e., your grade goes from 10% to 5% if you miss a second session)